OregonDigital/OD2/README.md

 [![CircleCI](https://circleci.com/gh/OregonDigital/OD2.svg?style=svg)](https://circleci.com/gh/OregonDigital/OD2)
 [![Coverage Status](https://coveralls.io/repos/github/OregonDigital/OD2/badge.svg?branch=master)](https://coveralls.io/github/OregonDigital/OD2?branch=master)

+# Docker Setup

+## Requirements

+The details provided assume that the official Docker daemon is running in the background.
+Download and install Docker Community Edition from https://www.docker.com/community-edition.

+**Suggested:** If using ohmyzsh (http://ohmyz.sh/), add the docker-compose plugin to the .zshrc for better command-line aliases and integration.

+**Important:** _By default, using the included `.env` file, docker will run the services in the context of `RAILS_ENV=development`_.

+## Docker notes

+- `$ docker system prune` : A command that will reclaim disk space by deleting stopped containers, networks, dangling images and build cache.
+- `$ docker volume ls` : Show a list of named volumes which hold persistent data for containers.
+- `$ docker volume rm [VOLUME NAME]` : Remove a named volume, to force the system to rebuild and start that services persistent data from scratch.

+## Docker Compose basics

+### Build the base application container

+**Important:** Rebuilding the docker container is required whenever Gemfile or Dockerfile updates affect the application.

+`$ docker-compose build`

+# Getting Started

+**Important**: Setup a `docker-compose.override.yml` before starting development or testing.

+    cp docker-compose.override.yml-example docker-compose.override.yml

 # Development workflow

 All of the required services are pre-configured with environment variables injected to the containers during boot.
 The database, repository, solr index, and redis queue are backed by persistent volumes to maintain data between use.